 Profile PictureDerek Christopher

 I am an applied microeconomist studying urban and public economics.
-My research focuses on immigration, housing, crime, and the impacts of public policy on socioeconomically disadvantaged populations in the United States.
+My research focuses on homelessness, housing, immigration, crime, and the impacts of public policy on socioeconomically disadvantaged populations in the United States.

 Curriculum Vitae